dnsimple/dnsimple-support/content/articles/setting-up-accounts-for-clients.markdown

 ---
 title: Creating accounts for clients
-excerpt: How to create and manage multiple accounts for clients
+excerpt: How to create and manage multiple accounts for clients.
 categories:
 - Account
 ---